SalesVista/stateless-validation/README.md

 A slug is valid if it meets the following criteria:

-- Starts with a lowercase letter
+- Starts with a letter
 - Is 3 to 64 characters long
-- Consists of only lowercase letters, numbers, underscores, or hyphens
+- Consists of only letters, numbers, underscores, or hyphens

 ### `sv.isValidPassword(string)`